DiRaltvein/memory-corruption-examples/README.md

 No cross Cross Translation Unit (CTU) analysis was performed because not all static code analyzers support it.
 At least for now.
 Maybe later I will do CTU

+Notes:

+- 1\*
+  - udp-client.cpp file was analyzed in the examples folder but only notes from udpsocket.hpp file were recorded. udp-server file was analyzed because static code analyzers like ikos and symbiotic can not analyze whole file and need and entry point